-Why the TSA padlock?
+Why the TSA locks?

 This type of combination lock arises from the need to inspect and check the luggage of travellers traveling through US airports in response to the tragic events of 11 September 2001.